UK Compliance 2025: "Failure to Prevent Fraud" – New Requirements for German Companies

 Contractual requirements from large business partners

-Expansion of Corporate Liability: "Senior Manager Test"
+2. Expansion of Corporate Liability: "Senior Manager Test"

-Transparency Requirements & Companies House
+3. Transparency Obligations & Companies House

-The reforms affect, among other things:
+The reforms involve, among other things:

 Identity checks for directors and beneficial owners of UK companies,

-additional reporting requirements for certain business models,
+additional reporting obligations for certain business models,

-stricter criminal provisions for violations.
+stricter penalties for violations.

 Recommendations for UK Compliance

-Adjust Policies & Processes: Adapt or implement anti-fraud policies, due diligence processes, internal control mechanisms
+Adjust policies & processes: Adapt or implement anti-fraud policies, due diligence processes, internal control mechanisms.

-Do you have questions on this topic or need support with implementation?
+Do you have any questions on this topic, or do you need assistance with implementation?

-We specialize in International Business Law, Corporate Law, Compliance, and Contract Management.
+We specialize in International Business Law, corporate law, compliance, and contract management.

-Schedule a free initial call now!
+Schedule a non-binding initial consultation now!

 EU-Russia Sanctions – Update July 2025: EU Adopts 18th Sanctions Package